maplant/my-website/articles/2025-02-17-Why-I'm-Writing-a-Scheme-Implementation-in-2025-(The-Answer-is-Async-Rust).md

 believe that it is a remarkably well designed language, and that includes the parts that are often most criticized, most notably async.

-But while I thing that async Rust is well designed from the context of the space it occupies, programming with it is not a particularly great experience once you finish your first draft of code and want to start iterating.
+But while I think that async Rust is well designed from the context of the space it occupies, programming with it is not a particularly great experience once you finish your first draft of code and want to start iterating.
 As soon as you run `cargo build`, inconveniences show: slow compile times, inscrutable error messages with stack traces that are mostly just tokio